Best Stock Screeners

 Limited free; $449/year

 GuruFocus offers a screener specifically designed for value investors.
-It includes unique screening criteria like the Piotroski F-Score, Altman Z-Score, Graham Number, and GuruFocus's own predictability rank.
-You can also screen for stocks that specific gurus are buying or holding.
-The platform's All-in-One Screener combines over 500 data points with guru portfolio tracking for a comprehensive value investing research experience.
+It includes unique screening criteria like the Piotroski F-Score, Altman Z-Score, Graham Number, and GuruFocus's own predictability rank — metrics most general-purpose screeners simply don't calculate at all.
+You can also screen for stocks that specific gurus are buying or holding, and the platform's All-in-One Screener combines over 500 data points with guru portfolio tracking and 30+ years of financial data for genuinely long-term screening.
+Limited free access is available, with the full screener requiring a $449/year subscription — among the steepest prices in this category.
+The tradeoffs reflect that premium positioning: the price itself is a real barrier for casual users compared to $10-25/month competitors, and the sheer density of data points packed into every screen can overwhelm users who just want a quick filter rather than an exhaustive value-investing research tool.

 Pros